dilevin/CSC2504-Physics-Based-Animation/README.md

 **Implementer:** You will have up to **two (2)** to implement as much of the paper as you can.
 Each week you will demonstrate your progress and discuss, the things you have learned, and issues that have arisen.

+**Blogger:** You will write a medium style blog post (i.e. like [this](https://medium.com/inside-machine-learning/what-is-a-transformer-d07dd1fbec04)) about the paper and submit it [here](physics.diwlevin.com).
+Posts are due one week after the implementation is finished.
+The post should take into account the experiences of the implementer.

 **Reviewer:** You will submit a high-quality review of the paper.
 Submit your review using the review form [here](https://forms.gle/nyqVhPmquHRKpaA48)

 ## Final Project Details